We are an 'Operation Encompass School'. Information is available below.

 The full Child Protection Policy is also available on the School Policies page

-Key adults: Mrs Smith and Mrs Crompton
+Key adults: Mrs Smith, Mrs Crompton and Mrs Scott

 What is Operation Encompass?

 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in a domestic abuse incident.
 Following an incident at home, children will often arrive at school distressed, upset and unprepared for the day.

 Sunderland City Council, Northumbria Police and nominated Key Adults in school will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.